avinashpallidlaan/USABILITY-AWARE_EXPLAINABLE_MACHINE_LEARNING_FOR_FRAUD_DETECTION_IN_SECURE_FINTECH_APPLICATIONS/README.md

 It also forecasts usability and fraud trends using LSTM and Prophet.

+---

 Key Components

 - TF-IDF + Logistic Regression**: For text classification
-- LIME & SHAP**: For interpretability and explainability
+- LIME & SHAP: For interpretability and explainability
-- LSTM Forecasting**: To predict complaint trends
+- LSTM Forecasting: To predict complaint trends
-- Preprocessing pipeline**: For cleaning raw app reviews
+- Preprocessing pipeline: For cleaning raw app reviews